General Teaching Council for Scotland: Standards of education and training

 A suite of Professional Standards provides a framework for teachers at all stages in their careers.
-A revised set of standards came into use in August 2013.
+A revised set of standards came into use in August 2021.
 Professional Update was launched 18 August 2014.
-The Standard for Provisional Registration (SPR) and The Standard for Full Registration (SFR) are part of the overall set of GTC Scotland's Professional Standards which also includes The Standard for Career-Long Professional Learning and The Standards for Leadership and Management.
+The Standard for Provisional Registration (SPR) and The Standard for Full Registration (SFR) are part of the overall set of GTC Scotland's Professional Standards which also includes The Standard for Career-Long Professional Learning and The Standard for Middle Leadership and Standard for Headship.